 I personally like retaining an old distressed look.
 That distressed look can be accentuated with a wax polish – my favourite is the Auro Hard Wax, which is a delight to use – it is probably edible too, though I wouldn’t recommend it.

 If you have a number of flooring histories competing for attention it makes it difficult to chose which look to retain.
 An easy way out is to make this into a feature.
-Even though it may look a bit hotch-potch, there’s no reason why not in corridors that are going to have rugs.
+Even though it may look a bit hotch-potch, there’s no reason why not, in corridors. or areas that are going to have rugs.

 Depending on what exactly you are trying to conceal, there is probably little harm in reproducing the main distressed look over the areas you want to hide, provided you use water based stains – which can be removed easily.
 Again I would recommend Auro Woodstains.
 They take a little getting used to as the colours change depending on the surfaces you are working with and the colour charts are somewhat approximate.
 I tend to have between 3 and 5 colours open and blend them as I work.
 It is easy to achieve a variety of effects from painted wood, to a painted ‘wood effect’ through to a simple stain.
-I often let it dry for 24 hours or more and apply a darker coat last if I want to reveal lighter / older layers.
+I often let it dry for 24 hours or more and apply a darker coat last, if I want to reveal lighter / older layers with a final finish with the cabinet scraper.
 You can do this with or without an intervening scraping and sanding to give a more distressed / worn finish.
 Finish with the Auro Hard Wax.
 Steal a good quality linen dishcloth to apply ever so sparingly.
 The polished glossy effect dulls reasonably quickly.
 Don’t be impatient and do not walk on it for at least 24 hours.

 If you are repairing the floor it may be an idea to get the services checked at the same time.
 It is an opportunity to inspect and tidy up.
 But don’t tidy too much.
 I always leave some rubbish (artefacts) for posterity, but draw the line at the fish and chip wrappings and large volumes of rubble which threaten the ceilings below (boy I’ve seen some!).
-And I occasionally leave an artefact that I found, e.g. Woodbine Cigarette Packets from the Great Exhibition and when I remember I add to them.
+I occasionally leave a modern artefact alog with older ones, e.g. A coke can alongside a Woodbine Cigarette Packet from the Great Exhibition.
 I should really add a note about draughtproofing too, but perhaps that deserves an article in its own right.